Shaving for Your Skin Type

 The skin on your cheeks differs from the skin on your neck, which differs again from that patch beneath your nose where the grain shifts direction as though placed there by a hostile cartographer.
 Some areas are oily, some are dry, and some, by some perversity of design, contrive to be both at once.
 A man who drags a blade at the same angle across the entirety of his face, expecting a civilised result, has confused optimism with method; the two have never met socially, and they are not about to begin on your account.

-Before we proceed further, let us address the instrument itself.
-If you are shaving with a cartridge razor (that plastic contraption with four or five blades stacked together like a tiny, overpriced picket fence), you have been misled by decades of marketing into believing that more blades produce a closer shave.
+One must address the instrument.
+If you are shaving with a cartridge razor, that plastic contraption with four or five blades stacked like a tiny, overpriced picket fence, you have been misled by decades of marketing into believing that more blades produce a closer shave.
 They do not.
 What they produce is more passes over the same skin, more irritation, and a recurring expense that borders on extortion.
-The proper instrument for shaving is a double-edge safety razor, a single blade held at the correct angle by a weighted handle that does most of the thinking for you, provided you let it.
-The initial cost is modest; the replacement blades are pennies.
-The shave, once you have spent a week learning the angle, is superior to anything a cartridge has ever delivered, and the ritual of loading a fresh blade, of feeling the satisfying click and the balanced heft in your hand, transforms the act from a chore into something approaching a discipline.
+The proper instrument is a double-edge safety razor: a single blade held at the correct angle by a weighted handle that does most of the thinking for you, provided you let it.
+The initial cost is modest; the replacement blades cost next to nothing.
+The shave, once you have spent a week learning the angle, is superior to anything a cartridge has ever delivered.

-If your skin is oily, you will find that a proper pre-shave wash with warm water and a gentle cleanser does more than any shaving product to prepare the surface.
-The oil on your skin is not lubricant; it is an obstacle.
+If your skin is oily, a proper pre-shave wash with warm water and a gentle cleanser does more than any shaving product to prepare the surface.
+The oil on your skin is not a lubricant; it is an obstacle.
 Remove it first, then build your lather.

-And the lather itself demands a word, because what most men call “lather” is nothing of the sort.
-That aerosol foam, which emerges from a pressurised tin with the consistency of whipped topping, contains propellants and chemicals that dry the skin and provide no real cushion or slickness for the blade to glide upon.
-It belongs nowhere near a face.
-A proper lather is built with a brush (badger hair being traditional, though good synthetic brushes now exist that would satisfy all but the most exacting purist) and a quality shaving soap or cream, worked in a bowl or directly on the face until it achieves that dense, glossy consistency, slick to the touch, that tells you the blade will travel as it should.
-The difference, once you have experienced it, is not subtle; it is the difference between dragging a blade across sandpaper and guiding it across silk, and you will wonder, with some irritation, why no one told you sooner.
+The lather itself demands a word, because what most men call lather is nothing of the sort.
+That aerosol foam, consistency of whipped topping, dries the skin and provides no real cushion for the blade.
+A proper lather is built with a brush, badger hair being traditional, and a quality shaving soap or cream, worked in a bowl or directly on the face until it achieves a dense, glossy consistency that tells you the blade will travel as it should.
+The difference, once you have experienced it, is not subtle.

-If your skin is dry, the opposite approach applies.
-You need moisture, and you need it before the blade arrives.
-A hot towel held to the face for thirty seconds is not an affectation; it is preparation, softening the whiskers and opening the pores in a manner that no amount of aerosol foam has ever accomplished.
-Follow the towel with your brush-built lather, rich with glycerin, and you will find the razor passes with a smoothness that repays the extra minute of preparation tenfold.
+If your skin is dry, you need moisture before the blade arrives.
+A hot towel held to the face for thirty seconds is not an affectation; it is preparation, softening the whiskers and opening the pores in a manner that no aerosol foam has ever accomplished.
+Follow the towel with brush-built lather, rich with glycerin, and the razor passes with a smoothness that repays the extra minute tenfold.

 For sensitive skin, the direction of the grain is not optional.
 Shave with the grain on the first pass, letting the weight of the safety razor do the work rather than pressing down, which is the cardinal error of the beginner.
-If you require a closer result, re-lather (for the lather is not a luxury to be rationed, and the brush makes building a second application the work of moments) and shave across the grain.
-Against the grain is for men who enjoy ingrown hairs and the appearance of having been recently stung by something vindictive.
+If you require a closer result, re-lather and shave across the grain.
+Shaving against the grain is for men who enjoy ingrown hairs and the appearance of having been recently stung by something vindictive.